 We are developing AVR-RD-01 for the treatment of Fabry disease.
 We manufacture AVR-RD-01 from stem cells that are first extracted from the patient, modified to add the gene that encodes for AGA, and then infused into the patient.
-AVR-RD-01 is currently being investigated in an investigator-sponsored Phase 1 clinical trial, in which it has been well tolerated and demonstrated increased enzyme activity to-date.
-On June 7, 2018, we dosed the first patient in our company-sponsored Phase 2 clinical trial.
+AVR-RD-01 is currently being investigated in an academic-sponsored Phase 1 clinical trial and has been well tolerated and demonstrated increased enzyme activity to-date.
+We anticipate beginning enrollment in our concurrent multinational Phase 2 clinical trial in mid-2018.